-If your baby is deaf or hard of hearing, he won’t hear people speaking, which means he might not respond to your voice and other noises in the way you’d expect.
-As he gets older, you might notice that his speech and language aren’t developing like other children’s.
+If your baby is deaf or has hearing loss, they won’t hear people speaking.
+This means that your baby might not respond to your voice and other noises in the way you’d expect.
+As your baby gets older, you might notice that their speech and language aren’t developing like other children’s.

 As a guide, here’s what you’d expect in a typically developing baby.
 If your child isn’t doing these things, it might be a good idea to talk to your GP or child and family health nurse.

-- At 0-4 months, your baby should startle at a loud noise, turn her head or move her eyes to locate the source of the sound.
-If she’s upset, she should calm down when she hears your voice.
+- At 0-4 months, your baby should startle at a loud noise, turn their head or move their eyes to locate the source of the sound.
+If your baby is upset by the noise, they should calm down when they hear your voice.

-- At 4-8 months, your baby should notice sounds around him, smile when spoken to, babble and understand simple words like ‘bye-bye’.
+- At 4-8 months, your baby should notice sounds nearby, smile when spoken to, babble and understand simple words like ‘bye-bye’.

-- At 8-14 months, your baby should respond to her name, say simple words like ‘mama’ and ‘dada’, copy simple sounds and use her voice to get attention from people nearby.
+- At 8-14 months, your baby should respond to their name, say simple words like ‘mama’ and ‘dada’, copy simple sounds and use their voice to get attention from people nearby.

-- At 14-24 months, your child will start to develop vocabulary, understand and follow simple instructions, and put two words together.
+- At 14-24 months, your child will start to develop vocabulary, understand and follow simple instructions, and put 2 words together.

-Even if everything seems OK but you still feel worried, you should see your doctor or nurse.
-After all, you know your baby best.
+Even if everything seems OK but you still feel worried, you should see your GP or child and family health nurse.

-Learning to communicate: deaf children and children who are hard of hearing
+Learning to communicate: deaf children and children with hearing loss

-If your child is deaf or hard of hearing, he might use spoken language, sign language or a combination of sign and spoken language to talk.
+If your child is deaf or hard of hearing, they might use spoken language, sign language or a combination of sign and spoken language to communicate.